stephaneVercouillieBMID/slate/source/index.html.md

 `registration_not_supported` | does not support use of the registration parameter.

 ### App to App
-Instead of the BMID web page, it is possible to use the itsme **itsme(r)** Mobile App endpoint : TODO
+Instead of the BMID web page, it is possible to use the itsme App direc **itsme(r)** Mobile App endpoint : TODO

 ## 2. Token Request